bcomnes/goref/README.md

 ```
 ## Control Structures

-Go has 3 simple control stuctures that can be used in many ways.
+Go has 3 simple control structures that can be used in many ways.

 ### `for` loops